-The CFL can’t compete with the NFL in terms of viewership, attendance, popularity, and the size of the betting markets—even here north of the border.
+The CFL can’t really compete with the NFL in terms of viewership, attendance, popularity, and the size of the betting markets—even here north of the border.
 But the local nature of Canadian Football means Canadians have unique access to the information you can use to bet the CFL wisely.

 The CFL plays a 21-week regular season from June through to the end of October.
 Playoffs will start in November and the 108th Grey Cup game will be played on Nov.
 21, 2021, in Hamilton, Ontario.
 Get ready to bet on all that CFL action with the key info below.